Can I do this myself?

 • more than 45 days have passed since the property owner received the ARB order;

-• the dispute concerns anything other than whether the correct value has been assigned to the property, such as failure to grant an exemption or productivity appraisal, or the uniformity or equality of appraisals in a given area or region;
+• the dispute concerns anything other than whether the correct value has been assigned to the property, such as failure to grant an exemption or productivity appraisal;

 • the property value dispute concerns property other than real property, such as inventory, vehicles and other personal property; or

-• the property is valued at more than $1 million as determined by the ARB order.
+• the property is not homesteaded and is valued at more than $5 million as determined by the ARB order.